 This article provides an overview of Bridge Notes (or Convertible Notes).
 If you're looking for information on the Bridge Notes workflow, you can find that here.

 What is a Bridge Note (aka a Convertible Note)?
-A bridge note is a short term loan typically issued by a company before its first round of institutional investment or between rounds of financing.
+A bridge note is a short term loan typically issued by a company to its investors before its first round of institutional investment or between rounds of financing.
 The idea is that these funds serve as the “bridge” to the next round of financing.

 How does it work?
 Bridge Notes are convertible debt, so investors loan money to the company in exchange for convertible notes, which automatically convert into preferred stock in the next round of equity financing (for example, the Series A).
 In comparison to issuing preferred stock to investors, convertible notes keep the financing relatively simple and inexpensive.
 It also allows early stage companies to defer valuation (i.e. placing a value on the company as a whole) until the Series A round.